sourcegraph/implementation-bridges/README.md

 Docker compose also allows for easier upgrades, troubleshooting, monitoring, logging, flexibility of hosting, etc. than running the binaries directly on the OS.

 ## Setup - Sourcegraph Staff Only
-1. Add the needed entries to the sourcegraphConnect targetGroups list in the Cloud instance's config.yaml, get your PR approved and merged
+1. Add the needed entries to the sourcegraphConnect targetGroups list in the Cloud instance's config.yaml, and get your PR approved and merged
 ```yaml
         - dnsName: src-serve-git-ubuntu.local
           listeningAddress: 100.100.100.0